-If you have a file which is to big to send or upload, through our online ordering system, or normal email, please get in touch as we can discuss alternative methods of sending large files.
+If you have a file which is to big to send or upload, through normal email, please get in touch as we can discuss alternative methods of sending large files.

 With PolyJet printing there are 2 types of finish!
 Gloss & Matt, If your parts have any overhangs, any material beneath the over hang will be a Matt finish, because all overhangs require support material.

 Gloss: A gloss setting gives strength on thin walls, and a smooth finished part, it also reduces the material used.

 Matt: A Matt setting will produce an accurate part, as well as the same finish all over, but extra material is required, and more post-processing to clean the part after printing.